apple/turicreate/userguide/drawing_classifier/export-coreml.md

 })
 ```

+#### Using Stroke-Based Drawing Input

-* On the other hand, if you have access to raw stroke-based drawing data at
+On the other hand, if you have access to raw stroke-based drawing data at
 inference time, you will first have to convert it to a Grayscale Bitmap and then
 use the Vision framework so the Core ML model can consume images at inference
 time.